meteor/meteor/README.md

 `module.hot.accept()` - The module will be rerun whenever it or any of its dependencies are modified

 `module.hot.decline()` - If the module or any of its dependencies are modified, hot code push will be used instead of HMR.

+`module.hot.dispose((data) => {})` - Adds a callback to run before the module is replaced.
+Any state that should be preserved can be stored in `data`.
+It will be available when the module is rerun at `module.hot.data`.

+`module.hot.data` - If the module was reloaded, will have any data set by dispose handlers.
+If the file was not reloaded, or there were no dispose handlers, it will be `null`.

 These should be wrapped by
 ```